rstudio/bookdown.org/content/archive/internal/lexcomber-geog1400.md

 ---
-title: "GEOG1400 Digital Geographies - RStudio Practicals"
+title: "GEOG5917 Big Data & Consumer Analytics - RStudio Practicals"
 author: "Lex Comber"
-date: "2023-01-10T14:20:40Z"
+date: "2023-01-17T17:29:46Z"
-tags: [Spatial Data]
+tags: [Geographic, Data Science, Spatial Data]
 link: "https://bookdown.org/lexcomber/GEOG1400/"
-length_weight: "3.6%"
+length_weight: "1.8%"
 pinned: false
 ---

-This contains materials to support the University of Leeds GEOG1400 module, delivered by Lex Comber [...]
-This is an on-line book written to support the practicals for the GEOG1400 Digital Geographies module, delivered by Lex Comber of the School of Geography, from the University of Leeds.
-It is based on An Introduction to Spatial Analysis and Mapping by Brunsdon and Comber (2018) (link here) which provides a foundation for spatial data handling, GIS-related operations and spatial analysis in R. The chapters in this book contain an individual Practical with a discrete set of activities, with ...
+This contains materials to support the University of Leeds GEOG5917 module, delivered by Lex Comber [...]
+This is an on-line book written to support the practicals for the GEOG5917 Big Data and Consumer Analytics module, delivered by Lex Comber of the School of Geography, from the University of Leeds.
+A real book was written based on the materials developed for this module: Geographical Data Science and Spatial Data Analysis: An Introduction in R (Comber and Brunsdon 2021 - link here) and the module also draws from An Introduction to Spatial Analysis and Mapping in R (Brunsdon and Comber 2018  ...